serialized-io/docs.serialized.io/basics/getting-started/reacting-to-events.md

 Reactions can be used to trigger external services when certain events occur.

-The following examples shows the basic APIs for working with reactions.
+The following example shows the basic APIs for working with reactions.

 ### Create event reaction definition  <a id="create-event-reaction-definition"></a>